Frequently asked questions for Azure Information Protection

 Originally, Office 365 had just retention labels that let you classify documents and emails for auditing and retention when that content is in Office 365 services.
 In comparison, Azure Information Protection labels let you apply a consistent classification and protection policy for documents and emails whether they are on-premises or in the cloud.

 Announced at Microsoft Ignite 2018 in Orlando, you now have an option to create and configure sensitivity labels in addition to retention labels in one of the admin centers: The Office 365 Security & Compliance Center, the Microsoft 365 security center, or the Microsoft 365 compliance center.
-You can migrate your existing Azure Information Protection labels to the new unified labeling store, to be used as sensitivity labels with Office 365.
+You can migrate your existing Azure Information Protection labels to the new unified labeling store, to be used as sensitivity labels with Office apps.

 For more information about unified labeling management and how these labels will be supported, see the blog post, Announcing availability of information protection capabilities to help protect your sensitive data.